HexxKing/HexxKing/README.md

 - Header from <a href="https://www.canva.com/">Canva</a>
 - Social media favicons from <a href="https://icons8.com">Icons8</a>
 - <a href="https://towardsdatascience.com/build-a-stunning-readme-for-your-github-profile-9b80434fe5d7">Build a Stunning README For Your GitHub Profile</a>
+- <a href="https://sarah-hart-landolt.medium.com/6-easy-steps-to-create-a-beautiful-github-profile-readme-edc7840b2c7">6 Easy Steps to Create a Beautiful GitHub Profile README</a>
 </footer>